darshan-regmi/JAVA-_-Exercise/README.md

 - No external libraries—pure Java.
 - Use Ctrl+C or Exit option in menus to stop apps.
-- Feel free to fork, modify, and share your versions!
+- Feel free to fork, modify, and provide suggestions!

 ---